I WANT TO BE A PA!

 HOW CAN I BE A PA?

 PA applicants must have a desire to work with younger girls in an outdoor setting.
 Being a PA requires a great deal of patience toward a wide variety of campers and adults.
-PA's must be entering 7th grade or older in the fall of 2017 and have completed day camp or council sponsored "PACT-Program Aide Core Training."
-PA's attend a mandatory PA orientation the Thursday or Friday before each camp session.
-If a PA is attending both sessions, they need to attend two orientations (one prior to each session).
+PA's must be entering 7th grade or older in the fall of 2019 and have completed day camp or council sponsored "PACT-Program Aide Core Training."
+PA's attend a mandatory PA orientation the Sunday before the camp session.
 PA's have a pizza party at camp on the Friday during each camp session and they attend a PA challenge (where PA's and Jr. PA's compete in fun games like tug of war, water balloon toss and more)!
 PA's receive 2 Leadership patches each session.
 PA's must submit a PA resume after registering.
 PA's wear a PA shirt and some modifications are allowed.
 PA's receive community service hours and are eligible for special awards, prizes and stellar PA tie dye shirts.
+PA's, Jr. PA's and girls entering 5th grade have a chance to regsiter and attend the exciting NEW Pre-Camp Leadership Safari: June 20, 21, 22 at the same site/location as camp.
+They will earn badges, attend archery every day, compete in leadership challenges and they'll have a blast honing their leadership skills.

 Jr. PA PROGRAM!

-Jr. PA's are girls entering 6th grade in the fall of 2017.
+Jr. PA's are girls entering 6th grade in the fall of 2019.
 Jr. PA's register as campers but they get some of the PA perks!
 Jr. PA's attend the pre-camp orientation and they get Jr. PA status at camp.
 Jr. PA's get to pick one other Jr. PA friend to be with and they are assigned to a tribe of campers with two PA's as their mentors.
 Jr. PA's get to do all of the program workshops along with the campers and they also get to assist younger campers.
-Jr. PA's get the PA pizza lunch at camp and are eligible for stellar PA t-shirts and awards.
+Jr. PA's are eligible for stellar PA t-shirts and awards.
 Jr. PA's receive 2 leadership patches at the end of the week and will have earned an LIA badge (purchased separately).
 Jr. PA's also receive 6 fun patches with their registration.
 Jr. PA's earn Cadette level badges at camp (separate purchase from the GS store).
 Jr. PA's also attend the camp PA Challenge and they wear a special Jr. PA shirt.
 Jr. PA's also submit a PA resume after registering.
+Girls entering 6th can also choose to opt out of being Jr. PA's and they'll be placed in a J tribe as a camper.

 Jr. INTERNS (LIT's):